-On 18 July 1966 President of Ireland Éamon de Valera officially opened the new Abbey Theatre in Dublin.
+President of Ireland Éamon de Valera officially opens the new Abbey Theatre in Dublin.

-From the stage at the Abbey Theatre President de Valera delivers his opening address and expresses on behalf of the people of Ireland their good wishes for the future of the theatre.
-De Valera took his place among a distinguished audience at the official opening of the new building exactly fifteen years to the day since the old Abbey building was destroyed by fire.
+The president was among a distinguished audience at the official opening of the new building exactly fifteen years to the day since the old Abbey was destroyed by fire.

 A special presentation titled 'Recall the Years' was devised to mark the opening of the new theatre.
-The new theatre occupies the site of the old theatre and seats 100 more people.
+Built on the site of the old theatre the new Abbey seats 100 more people.
 The building is four stories high with the stage rising 73 feet above ground.

 RTÉ Guide, 15 July 1966

-The New Abbey Theatre Opens and is featured on the cover of the RTÉ Guide.
+The New Abbey Theatre is featured on the cover of the RTÉ Guide.